Tokyo at a Glance

 However, there are many other train operators.
 They serve particularly the suburbs of Greater Tokyo (e.g. the Chiba Urban Monorail to Chiba City, the Keisei Electric Railway to Narita Airport, etc.).

 How to Get Around

 To avoid getting lost in the labyrinth of Tokyo’s railway and subway lines, expats need to find out which operators serve the areas relevant to them.
-If you would like to learn more about transport in different neighborhoods, ask in one of the 150 tourist offices across Tokyo.
-They provide visitors with free maps, travel brochures, and public transport information, and there is usually English-speaking staff available.
+If you would like to learn more about transport in different neighborhoods, ask in one of the numerous tourist offices across Tokyo.
+They provide visitors with free maps, travel brochures, and public transportation information, and there is usually English-speaking staff available.